thepapertiger/Unity-RPG/README.md

 # Unity-RPG
-RPG group of Gamespawn club at UCR
+by the RPG group of Gamespawn club at UCR

+This project is a basic 2D rpg video game.

+#Notes:
-Coding style is subject to change based on group feedback.
+*Coding style is subject to change based on group feedback.

-Created using Unity 5.5
+*Created using Unity 5.5

 #TO OPEN:
 1) In Unity, choose "Open Project"
 2) Select the folder "Unity_RPG_Project"
-3) choose "Open"
+3) choose "Select Folder"